The Ultimate Guide to the World’s Best Barbecue Recipes

 A thick, flavorful marinade of mint, Aleppo pepper, and Turkish sweet red pepper paste caramelizes on the outside of these grilled chicken kebabs.
 Get the recipe for Mint & Aleppo Pepper Marinated Chicken Kebabs (Tavuk Kebabi) »

-Though the chicken is normally spatchcocked for this smoky Thai specialty, cutting it into pieces works just as well.
+Though the chicken is normally spatchcocked for this smoky Thai specialty, cutting it into serving-sized pieces works well too.
 Get the recipe for Thai Grilled Chicken with Sweet Chile Sauce (Gai Yahng) »

 In Lexington, North Carolina, pork shoulder is chopped and served with a tart tomato-based sauce.
-This recipe first appeared in our June/July 2011 BBQ issue along with Dana Bowen’s story East Vs. West.
 Get the recipe for Lexington Pulled Pork »

 These skewers from chef and restaurateur Meherwan Irani are made of grilled cheese (literally).
 Paneer is not very absorbent and has a hard time holding on to marinade, so give it an extra zing with a sprinkling of chaat masala—a spice mix that’s traditionally used to finish grilled Indian dishes.
 Get the recipe for Paneer Tikka Kebabs »